 The most significant energy consumptions of the Group are related to the electric energy supply from the national grid.
 Lower consumptions are instead linked to natural gas, mainly used for heating some offices.
 Diesel and gasoline fuel consumptions, finally, are related to the occasional functioning of back-up power generators, and to some of the vehicles used by personnel of the Group.
-The increase of electric energy and fuel consumptions in 2022 is mainly attributable to the enlargement of the consolidation area, and to an higher utilization of the offices that, during 2020 and 2021 registered a decrease due to lower personnel presence as a result of restrictions related to the Covid-19 pandemic.
+The increase of electric energy and fuel consumptions in 2023 is mainly attributable to the enlargement of the consolidation area.